 By Pieter Huyer

-Theatre has always combined separate artistic mediums to create cohesive storylines and narratives.
+Theatre has always combined separate artistic mediums to create cohesive story lines and narratives.
 Artists devise novel uses for everyday and non-conventional objects as a means of expression, and the component pieces that are employed in theatrical settings help stimulate creativity.
 Likewise, the informational digital age has created a myriad of theatrical possibilities for producers of the performing arts, and automation and digital tech advancements have become standard to functioning theatres.
+How has technology changed theatre?
 Here are four ways technology has changed the onstage performance landscape:

 1) Technology and Music